 Step 2.
 Installing FireBird on Ubuntu 20.04.

-By default, FireBird is available on the default Ubuntu repository.
-Run the following command below to install it:
+FireBird is readily available in the default Ubuntu repository, making the installation process straightforward.
+Run the following command to install FireBird:

 sudo apt install firebird-server